razaellahi/ibs-format/README.md

 # Auto detect links in text

-For auto detecting links in the text and converting them to `<a>` tags the function 'ibsFormat' needs three arguments
+For auto detecting links in to the text and converting them to HTML `<a>` tags, the function 'ibsFormat' needs three arguments
  * To enable auto detecting links create an object and set its 'detectLinks' property to true.
  * You can also specify the target of the links by creating a property 'target' in the object, it is optional with default value '_self'.
  * The value of 'target' property can be set to, '_blank', '_self', '_parent', '_top'.